Skip to content

 • Want a tidy, buy-once cookbook: Paprika.

-• Want the recipe and the calories, scaling and meal plan in one app: Swoodie.
+• Want the recipe and the calories and meal plan in one app: Swoodie.

 Stop losing recipes to the Saved tab.
-With Swoodie, the video you liked at lunch becomes tonight’s dinner — shopped for, scaled to your table, and counted toward your goals.
+With Swoodie, the video you liked at lunch becomes tonight’s dinner — saved for good, cooked hands-free, and counted toward your goals.

 Download Swoodie on iOS or Google Play and turn your first saved video into a real recipe in under a minute.